-Negotiated Crown Agreements
+Negotiated Crown agreements

-On February 1, 2017, the MNA and Alberta signed a 10-year Framework Agreement, evidencing the provincial government's commitment to advance Métis rights and promote reconciliation within the province.
+On February 1, 2017, the Métis Nation of Alberta (MNA) (now known as the Otipemisiwak Métis Government) and the government of Alberta signed a 10-year Framework Agreement, evidencing the provincial government's commitment to advance Métis rights and promote reconciliation within the province.
 The agreement lists "increas[ing] economic opportunities for Alberta Métis with a view to enhancing community and individual wellbeing" by, among other things, "pursu[ing] initiatives to support Métis children, youth, and seniors" as one of its priority action items (section 2.4).
-This agreement also sets the foundation for the bilateral sub-table between the MNA and Alberta's Ministry of Children Services.
+This agreement also sets the foundation for the bilateral sub-table between the Otipemisiwak Métis Government and Alberta's Ministry of Children and Family Services.

-On November 16, 2017, the MNA and Canada signed the Framework Agreement for Advancing Reconciliation, opening the doorway for the MNA to continue government-to-government negotiations with the federal government in an effort to advance Métis governance, rights, and claims.
+On November 16, 2017, the MNA (now known as the Otipemisiwak Métis Government) and Canada signed the Framework Agreement for Advancing Reconciliation, opening the doorway for the Otipemisiwak Métis Government to continue government-to-government negotiations with the federal government in an effort to advance Métis governance, rights, and claims.
 The Framework Agreement, among other things, confirms the following shared objectives:

-- ∞ acknowledgment of the MNA's jurisdiction and law-making authority. - promoting and enhancing the cultural, social, physical, emotional, and economic well-being of the Métis Nation within Alberta" (section 2.1).
+- Acknowledgment of the Otipemisiwak Métis Government's jurisdiction and law-making authority - Promoting and enhancing the "cultural, social, physical, emotional, and economic well-being of the Métis Nation within Alberta" (section 2.1)

-On June 27, 2019, the MNA and Canada also signed a Métis Government Recognition and Self-Government Agreement (MGRSA) in accordance with the Framework Agreement processes and objectives.
+On June 27, 2019, the MNA (now known as the Otipemisiwak Métis Government) and Canada also signed a Métis Government Recognition and Self-Government Agreement (MGRSA) in accordance with the Framework Agreement processes and objectives.
 The MGRSA, among other things, expressly:

-- provides for the immediate recognition of the Métis Nation within Alberta's inherent rights of self-determination and self-government (section 3.01). - ∞ contemplates federal laws related to IGBs (section 27.09). - allows for the negotiation of Additional Jurisdiction Implementation Agreements related to, among other things, child and family services, childcare, and early childhood development (section 21.01 and Schedule A).
+- Provides for the immediate recognition of the Métis Nation within Alberta's inherent rights of self-determination and selfgovernment (section 3.01) - Contemplates federal laws related to IGBs (section 27.09) - Allows for the negotiation of Additional Jurisdiction Implementation Agreements related to, among other things, child and family services, childcare, and early childhood development (section 21.01 and Schedule A)

-Conclusion and Next Steps
+(onclusion and Next Steps

-Act C-92 provides a pathway for Métis communities-and all Indigenous communities, generally-to exercise their inherent rights and jurisdiction over the welfare of some of their most vulnerable community members: their own children and youth.
-Ongoing challenges to Act C-92's constitutionality14, as well as the mechanics of its implementation, are still being worked out.
+Act C-92 provides a pathway for Métis communities - and all Indigenous communities, generally - to exercise their inherent rights and jurisdiction over the welfare of some of their most vulnerable community members: their own children and youth.
+Ongoing challenges to Act C-92's constitutionality, 14 as well as the mechanics of its implementation, are still being worked out.
 As such, it remains to be seen how effective Act C-92 will be in addressing the overrepresentation of Indigenous children in Canada's child intervention system and fulfilling the mandate to shift the primary care of Indigenous children back to their home communities.